Leo's Tree Farm

 Our farm has many trees, but none quite as special as this one.
 As it turns out, what we thought of originally as a beautiful quirk of nature isn't even natural at all!
 It is actually a Native American Trail Marker Tree.

 So what is a marker tree?
 The answer is a nod to the ingenuity of the Native Americans, who used marker trees to point out trails, meeting points, and other important landmarks.
-Our specific tree was created about 300 years ago, likely by the Algonquin people.
+Our specific tree was created about 300 years ago.
 They began by selecting a sturdy sapling in the area of the trail and bending it in the direction they wanted to indicate.
 A leather strap secured the tree in that position.
 After a few seasons of growth, the tree began to sprout branches along the top.
-An Algonquin tribe member, likely a hunter, then trimmed the excess branches, until there were only 1-2 spokes left growing up.
+An indigenous person, likely a hunter, then trimmed the excess branches, until there were only 1-2 spokes left growing up.
 This process would continue for several years until the tree could recover and grow the desired way on its own.
 After that, it could function as a signpost for any number of years.
-If a marker tree suffered damage or grew too old, the Algonquins would simply make another one.
+If a marker tree suffered damage or grew too old, indigenous tribes would simply make another one.

 This tree's long lifespan is a testament to just how long Native American heritage can last.
 But unfortunately, many marker trees have been damaged or even cut down altogether.
 One of the biggest dangers these monuments face is logging.